aai-research-lab/aai-research-lab.github.io/README.md

 </details>

+**1 Aug 2026** — Four new research students join AAI Research Lab: Evelyn Juarez from the Department of Physics, Hana Nabirahni from the Biophysics Program, and Catherine Giles and Georgina A. Escobar from the Department of Biology.
+Welcome to you all!

 **1 Jul 2026** — The lab is part of a **\$30,000** CSU LIFT Grant for _Future-Forward Biophysics: A Program-Level Durable Skills Pathway through VR-, AI-, Research-, and Experiential Learning_.
 PI: Horace Crogman; Dr. Aina is a Co-PI.

+**1 May 2026** — Three new research students from the California Academy of Mathematics and Science: Ayush Kumar, Prince Otegbulu, and Victory Unegbu join AAI Research Lab.
+Welcome to you all!

 **29 Mar 2026** — Our manuscript on **FastMDAnalysis** is published in the _Journal of Computational Chemistry_.
 One command gives a full molecular dynamics analysis plus presentation slides, with over 90% less code than standard workflows.
 [Paper](https://doi.org/10.1002/jcc.70350) (open access) · [Software](https://github.com/aai-research-lab/FastMDAnalysis)